On My Annual Review & Sankalpa Process (Updated 2024)

 The first year, my sankalpa was Serenity, which unexpectedly turned into yoga teacher training and meditation teacher certification.

-If you’ve set an audacious travel goal, or you want to simply feel less stressed and more free, then getting finances working for you is a critical piece to the puzzle.
+If you’ve set an audacious travel goal, or you want to simply feel less stressed and more free, then getting finances working for you might be a critical piece to the puzzle.

-For me, this looks like a 12-month profit and loss statement projection, a monthly expense budget, and weekly and monthly revenue benchmarks so that I know when I’m on track.
+For me, this could look like a 12-month profit and loss statement projection, a monthly expense budget, and weekly and monthly revenue benchmarks so that I know if I’m on track.

-For others, it may be a simple monthly budget with a debt payoff plan (because: freedom) or clear earmarks for savings, like $200/month to the travel envelope to fund that trip to Spain.
+For others, it may be a simple monthly budget, perhaps with a debt payoff plan (because: freedom) or automated transfers to savings, like $200/month to the travel fund for a stretch trip to Spain solo.

 Step 9: Immediate Action